guimauveb/vulkan-engine/README.md

 **The code needs a major refactoring** (that I am currently working on while learning more about graphics programming and Vulkan.)

 ## Disclaimer
-While the program seems to work perfectly well and without any validation error, because I'm completely new to Vulkan and graphics programming in general, I probably did some mistakes that neither the validation layers nor I can detect.
+While the program seems to work perfectly well and without any validation error, because I'm completely new to Vulkan and graphics programming in general I probably did some mistakes that neither the validation layers nor I can detect.

 ## Example